Rays vs. Yankees Player Props Betting Odds

 Diaz Stats

-- Yandy Diaz has six doubles, nine home runs, 22 walks and 19 RBI (40 total hits).
+- Yandy Diaz has seven doubles, nine home runs, 22 walks and 20 RBI (41 total hits).

-- Diaz brings an eight-game streak with at least one hit into this contest.
-In his last 10 outings he is hitting .313 with two doubles, two home runs, nine walks and three RBI.
+- Diaz heads into this game looking to extend his nine-game hit streak.
+During his last 10 games he is hitting .297 with three doubles, two home runs, seven walks and four RBI.

 Diaz Recent Games